 After deploying a new Ubuntu Linux server on Digital Ocean or Linode, there are a few customization steps I take to improve usability and security of the server.
-These instructions are assuming you’ve install Ubuntu Linux 18.04 LTS or 20.04 LTS.
+These instructions are assuming you’ve install Ubuntu Linux 20.04 LTS.

 Install Strong Entropy